kyunas96/yetis-list/README.md

 Technologies used to create the Backend

-Our application uses Express, Mongoose, and MongoDB along with multiple [other packages](#technologies).
+Our application uses `Express`, Mongoose, and MongoDB along with multiple [other packages](#technologies).

 * The user signup route with a method of post will sign up a new user.
 * Once a request is sent, `Validator` is used to check for any missing fields or incorrectly formmatted emails.
 * We then check to see if the email already exists in our database on `MongoDB`.
 If there are no duplicates a new user is created using the schema we built with `Mongoose`.
-* Lastly, the password is encrypted using `BCrypt`, the user is saved to `MongoDB` and on success is returned as JSON.
+* Lastly, the password is encrypted using `BCrypt`, the user is saved to MongoDB and on success is returned as JSON.

 ```js
 router.post('/signup', (req, res) => {